Skip to content

 WHERE WE WORK IN AFGHANISTAN

-We are active in a significant part of the country and deliver humanitarian assistance to people in the cities and provinces of Kabul, Herat, Kandahar, Nangarhar, Logar, Ghor, and Paktia.
+We are active in a significant part of the country, delivering humanitarian assistance to people in the cities and provinces of Kabul, Herat, Khost, Nangarhar, Daikundi, Bamyan, Mazar, Takhar, and Samangan.

 PARTNERS AND DONORS

-Members of the Dutch Relief Alliance, UN agencies, the European Union, and the World Bank.
+Members and partners of the Dutch Relief Alliance, UN agencies, the European Union, the Dutch Ministry of Foreign Affairs, the Afghanistan Humanitarian Fund, the German Federal Foreign Office, the Global Start Fund Network and the World Bank.

 CONTACT